mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

-But it can be argued that Svelte’s approach could lead to more confusion as the names can change depending on how they are imported, meaning it’s not immediately obvious which component is which.
+But it can be argued that Svelte’s approach could lead to more confusion as the names can change depending on how they are imported, meaning it’s not immediately obvious which component is which; although this isn't the strongest argument as this issue could easily be mitigated by using good naming conventions or implementing a lint rule for this.

 We also created the NavBar, which we want to be visible on all pages, instead of adding it individually to each page component, we will create a `+layout.svelte`